-The minimum annual pension is €10,028.88 if the deceased was insured with a full career record.
-For survivors of workers with at least 2/3 of the full career record, a proportionately reduced minimum pension is awarded.
+The minimum annual pension is €10,858.82 if the deceased was insured with a full career record.
+For survivors of insured persons with at least 2/3 of the full career record, a proportionately reduced minimum pension is awarded.